porres/pd-cyclone/README.md

 Location of this repository is: https://github.com/porres/pd-cyclone.

-When cyclone was been left unmaintained (in February 2016), Porres forked cyclone to this new repository, where developments for a further release have been made since then.
+When cyclone was been left unmaintained (in February 2016), Porres forked cyclone in its version 0.2beta state to this new repository, where developments for a further release have been made since then.

 This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.